Spectral transfer morphisms for unipotent affine Hecke algebras: Introduction

 \section{Introduction}

-Spectral transfer morphisms, which were introduced in \cite{Opd4}, form a convenient tool to compare formal degrees of discrete series representations of different affine Hecke algebras.
+Recall from \cite{Opd4} that a normalized affine Hecke algebra $\mathcal{H}$ is essentially determined by a complex torus $T$ and a meromorphic function $\mu$ on $T$.
+A spectral transfer morphism (see \cite{Opd4}) $\phi:\mathcal{H}_1\leadsto\mathcal{H}_2$ between normalized affine Hecke algebras expresses the fact that $\mu_1$ is equal to a residue of $\mu_2$ along a certain coset of a subtorus of $T_2$.
+This turns out to be a convenient tool to compare formal degrees of discrete series representations of different affine Hecke algebras.

 The notion is based on the special properties of the $\mu$-function of an affine Hecke algebra \cite{Opd1}, \cite{Opd3} which are intimitely related to its basic role in the derivation of the Plancherel formula for affine Hecke algebras via residues \cite{HOH}, \cite{Opd1}, \cite{OpdSol}.
 This approach to the computation of formal degrees has its origin in the theory of spherical functions for $p$-adic reductive groups \cite{Ma1}, and was further inspired by early observations of Lusztig \cite{Lu0}, \cite{Lu10} and of Reeder \cite{Re0}, \cite{Re} on the behaviour of formal degrees within unipotent $L$-packets.

-In the present paper we will give a complete classification of the spectral transfer morphisms (STMs in the sequel) between the unipotent affine Hecke algebras of the various inner forms of a given quasi-split absolutely simple algebraic group $G$ of adjoint type defined over a non-archimidean local field $\bf{k}$.
-In particular we will show that for any unipotent type of an inner form of $G$, there exists a unique (up to diagram automorphisms) such spectral transfer morphism of its Hecke algebra to the Iwahori Hecke algebra of $G$.
-Spectral transfer morphisms of this kind turn out to correspond exactly to the arithmetic-geometric correspondences of Lusztig \cite{Lu4}, \cite{Lu6}.
+In the present paper we classify the spectral transfer morphisms (STMs in the sequel) between the unipotent affine Hecke algebras of the various inner forms of a given quasi-split absolutely simple algebraic group $G$ of adjoint type, defined and unramified over a non-archimidean local field $\bf{k}$.
+In particular we will show, for any unipotent type $\tau=(\mathbb{P},\sigma)$ of an inner form of $G$, \emph{existence} and \emph{uniqueness} (up to diagram automorphisms) of such STM of the Hecke algebra of $\tau$ to the Iwahori Hecke algebra $\mathcal{H}^{IM}(G)$ of $G$.
+The STMs of this kind turn out to correspond exactly to the arithmetic-geometric correspondences of Lusztig \cite{Lu4}, \cite{Lu6}.